 Care for Clivia Plant

 While clivia doesn’t mind some neglect, clivia care is still important.
 In fact, caring for clivia plant is relatively simple.
 The soil should be kept somewhat moist but allowed to dry slightly between deep waterings.
 They should be fertilized once a month as well.

 In late fall (about October), move outdoor plants inside for their overwintering rest period, which should last about 12 to 14 weeks.
 During this time, withhold water and fertilizer, giving plants just enough to keep their foliage hydrated.
 Following their rest period, you can gradually resume normal watering and feeding practices.
 Within a month or so, you should also begin to see flower buds.
 Once the threat of frost is over, clivia can be returned to a shady location outdoors if desired.

 Additional Clivia Care

-Clivias don’t appreciate root disturbances; however, repotting can be done every 3-5 years in spring once the flowers have faded.
+Clivias don’t appreciate root disturbances, however, repotting can be done every three to five years in spring once the flowers have faded.
 Although difficult to propagate, division is the preferred method.
-While you can propagate from seed, it generally takes about 3-5 years before plants will bloom whereas offshoots take about 1-2 years.
+While you can propagate from seed, it generally takes about three to five years before plants will bloom whereas offshoots take about one or two years.